Find the daemon that fits your team’s operational debt

 Create at most one documentation PR per run.

-The PR must contain only documentation changes unless the repository has an explicit generated-docs workflow and the generated output is required.
+The PR must contain only documentation changes unless the generated-docs policy requires running a documented generator for generated documentation output.

 The PR body must include: